Rights / Distribution

 The official workbook places Dividend directly in the World Cup 2026 picture for Albania and Kosovo.

 Dividend sits on the rights, sublicensing, telecom, or distribution side of the World Cup 2026 picture for Albania and Kosovo.
-That means the company matters, but it is not always the exact brand viewers should search for on matchday.
+The company matters, but the matchday destination is usually the downstream channel, app, or operator attached to it.

 The practical setup is to identify the Albania or Kosovo consumer-facing route attached to the rights package instead of stopping at the Dividend label.
-In Albania that points viewers to TV Klan and Klan Plus, while in Kosovo the clearest published provider route is Kosovo Telecom and TV Vala.
+In Albania that points viewers to TV Klan and Klan Plus.
+In Kosovo the clearest published provider route is Kosovo Telecom and TV Vala.

 If you want the territory version of the same topic, use the Broadcasting hub to jump to the country guide that matches your market.

 The official territory workbook lists Dividend in Albania and Kosovo.
-In practice, viewers should treat it as a rights or distribution name and then follow the downstream consumer-facing route in each market.
+In practice, viewers should treat it as a rights or distribution name and then follow the downstream viewer-facing route in each market.

 For this page, the most important step is to move from Dividend to TV Klan and Klan Plus in Albania, plus TV Vala and Kosovo Telecom routes in Kosovo.